brentkearney/workshops/README.md

 * Drag & drop interface for scheduling features.
 * Staff can assign hotel rooms, generate reports for hotel room bookings, and manage other hospitality details for workshop participants.
 * Task scheduler, to allow automated performance of tasks such as reminder emails for participants to RSVP, after event feedback requests, etc.
-* Staff and admin can create new events (currently they're imported via API).
 * Admin users can manage other users (add/remove/change passwords, etc) - currently they can only change their own passwords.
 * When organizers schedule a participant to give a talk, members optionally get notified with a link to fill in the talk title and abstract.
 * Interface for managing Lectures, so participants can easily view all of the talks they've recorded, sign consent forms, add slides files, update abstracts.